Page Content

 Jeffrey Nadwodny, D.O.

-Medical school: Mayo Clinic School of Graduate Medical Education in Jacksonville, FL
+Residency: Mayo Clinic School of Graduate Medical Education (Jacksonville, FL), Family Medicine

 What was most rewarding about your training at Mayo Clinic?
 The foundation upon which Mayo Clinic is built with its core mission and values that the needs of the patient come first was exemplified every day during my training.
 It’s very rewarding to work in such a positive, supportive, and collaborative environment that prioritizes the needs of the patient and delivers the best care possible.
 In sports medicine specifically, there's a great team of providers in primary care sports medicine, orthopedic surgery, athletic training, and physical therapy who all work together to get our patients back to the activity and sport they enjoy.
 Lastly, we had lots of opportunities to work with local organizations, universities, and high schools that allow us to give back and be part of the Jacksonville community.